 VICKSBURG, Miss. --

-The Mississippi River Commission will conduct its annual high-water inspection trip on the Mississippi River, April 12-16, 2021.
+VICKSBURG, Miss. -- The Mississippi River Commission will conduct its annual high-water inspection trip on the Mississippi River, April 8-12, 2019.

 Four public meetings have been scheduled aboard the Motor Vessel MISSISSIPPI in selected towns along the river.
 Commission members will meet with local partners, stakeholders and residents and hear their concerns, ideas and issues.
 The meeting dates, times and locations are as follows:

-3. Presentations to the Commission by local organizations and members of the public giving views or comments on any issue affecting the programs or projects of the Commission and the Corps of Engineers.
+3. Local organizations and members of the public provide comments issues affecting the commission and the Corps of Engineers programs and projects.

 The Mississippi River Commission, established in 1879, is composed of seven members, each nominated by the President of the United States and vetted by the Senate.
 Three of the organization's members are officers of the Corps of Engineers; one member is from the National Oceanic and Atmospheric Administration; and three members are civilians, two of whom are civil engineers.

 General duties of the commission include recommending policy and work programs, studying and reporting on the necessity for modifications or additions to the flood control and navigation project and conducting semi-annual inspection trips.
 The authority of the commission extends the entire length of the Mississippi River from its headwaters at Lake Itasca, Minnesota, to Head of Passes, Louisiana, where the Mississippi River empties into the Gulf of Mexico.

 The public hearing process is unique to the Mississippi River Commission and the U.S. Army Corps of Engineers.
 The purpose of the public meetings is to maintain a dialogue between watershed interests, the public and the Corps.
 Presentations by the public are made orally, and a copy of the remarks is presented to the commission for official record and written response.